Myth 1: Get your AC technician from Craigslist.

 Manufacturers specify the exact refrigerant the system is developed for, and prior to 2010, it was usually R-22.
 Regardless of the extreme reduction of the production of R-22, those air conditioners are still designed for it, and substituting a different refrigerant may not only cause damage to your air conditioner, it could void your warranty.
 An invalidated warranty may cost you hundreds or thousands more in future parts due to possible damage.

 Myth 4: You don’t need routine A/C system maintenance.

-Myth 5: Researching the company isn’t necessary.
+Myth 5: Finding out about the company isn’t important.

 Myth 8: Don’t worry about where the thermostat is installed.

 Thermostats read the temperature around it to determine whether it needs to activate the air conditioner to cool your home.
 Placing a thermostat in the bedroom will only help ensure that bedroom lowers to the temperature that the thermostat is set on.
 Once your bedroom is cooled, the air conditioner will turn off and the remainder of the floor or home could be much warmer.
 If the thermostat is put near a well-lit window or an appliance, it might constantly think the temperature is much higher than the living area actually is and continuously run your AC, increasing your energy bills.

 Myth 9: Excessively lowering your thermostat will help it cool more quickly.